 This noise is more common with high-efficiency furnaces.
 That’s due to the fact they exhaust fumes dissimilarly than older furnaces, and the process can make some moisture.
 If your furnace is running into difficulties draining this water, it might make gurgling or bubbling sounds.
 You’ll want professional} support for this trouble, since it can be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-It’s not a positive thing when your furnace is making a banging sound.
+It’s not a great thing when your furnace is making a banging sound.
 It can mean a few things.

-Your ductwork can also produce banging sounds when your furnace turns on, because the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace turns on, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise